GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

 ```
 dlv exec --headless --continue --accept-multiclient --listen=:56268 --api-version=2 <app> -- <args> ...
 ```

+##### Skaffold debug using the JetBrains GoLand and IntelliJ Ultimate

+Debugging is only supported in JetBrains IDEs for Go applications built using Go Modules.
+The IDE settings must also be explicitly configured to use Go Modules.
+Errors like `cannot find debugger path` indicate misconfiguration.

 ##### Skaffold debug using the VS Code Go extension

 If you use the debug functionality of the